hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 and actually used to do all the menial services of his adopted caste?
 Was he not the son of a Brahmin?

-The Brahmin caste and the Brâhmanya qualities are two distinct things.
+The Brahmin caste and the Brāhmanya qualities are two distinct things.
 In India, one is held to be a Brahmin by one's caste, but in the West, one should be known as such by one's Brahmanya qualities.
 As there are three Gunas — Sattva, Rajas, and Tamas — so there are Gunas which show a